 Clinical Utility: To identify patients at highest risk for developing lung cancer and then monitor closely to detect lung cancer in its earliest, most treatable stages

 Intended For: Patients at highest risk for developing lung cancer based on age and smoking history

 Performed In: Multiple CLIA laboratories

-Lung cancer remains the most common cause of cancer death in the United States (160,000 deaths each year).
-A recent NIH sponsored study determined that yearly chest CT scan reduces mortality from lung cancer by more than 20%.
-However, the cost of annually screening all 7 million individuals at risk for lung cancer due to age and smoking history would be more than $5 billion/year.
-The Lung Cancer Risk Test promises to identify the individuals genetically pre-disposed to lung cancer so that they can be prioritized for screening.
+Lung cancer remains the most prevalent cause of cancer death in the United States (160,000 deaths each year).
+A recent NIH-sponsored study determined that annual screening by chest CT scan reduces mortality from lung cancer by more than 20%.
+However, the annual cost of CT scan screening all 7 million individuals at risk for lung cancer due to age and smoking history exceeds $5 billion.
+The AccuGenomics Lung Cancer Risk Test promises to identify the individuals genetically pre-disposed to lung cancer so that they can be prioritized for screening.
 This will markedly reduced cost of CT screening.